 - A counselor, psychologist, psychiatrist, or therapist

 - Any emergency room visit that occurred because of your condition

 - All pharmacy records that explain your prescriptions related to your illness

 Get Help With Your Claim

-If you suffer from schizoaffective disorder, it’s possible to obtain SS disability benefits.
-Contact Cuddigan Law at 402-933-5405 to schedule an appointment to discuss your eligibility for compensation.
+If you suffer from schizoaffective disorder, it’s possible to obtain Social Security disability benefits.
+Contact the disability attorneys Cuddigan Law at 402-933-5405 or by email at [email protected] to schedule a free evaluation of your eligibility for compensation.